ThamiraWeerkoon/spring-security-/README.md

-# spring-security-AOuth2-JWT
-this repository contain security project with AOuth2+ JWT +SPRING Security
+**# Spring security with OAuth2 and JWT**

+In this repo contain
+-simple spring secururity
+-OAuth2 autontication
+-Authontication with JWt token